ysyk2021/how-to-foster-resilience-in-times-of-change-and-uncertainty-in-the-workplace/src/chapter-11-1.md

-# Creating a Roadmap for Fostering Resilience in Times of Change and Uncertainty in the Workplace

 In this chapter, we will explore the essential steps involved in creating a roadmap to foster resilience within the workplace during times of change and uncertainty.
 Resilience plays a crucial role in helping individuals and organizations navigate through challenging situations, adapt to new circumstances, and maintain productivity and well-being.
 By implementing a comprehensive roadmap, organizations can support their employees in developing resilience and thriving in the face of change.